An Air Transat A330-200 at Vancouver International Airport is loaded for its flight to Amsterdam Airport Schiphol.

-Only a year ago, it seemed that short-term sacrifices were paying off for the Air Transat crewmembers, who began contract negotiations in February 2015.
-“The airline needed money, and management came to the employees for help,” Roy said.
-“We took a leap of faith, hoping that with management and labour working together, the carrier could reverse its misfortune.
-This hedging paid off as parent company Transat A.T., Inc. announced revenues of $3.8 billion for 2014 and $3.6 for 2015.
+When the airline industry went through financial turbulence in 2012, the pilot group proved its commitment to the company by agreeing to a pay freeze in exchange for profit sharing.
+Crewmembers took a leap of faith, hoping that with management and labour working together, the carrier could reverse its misfortune.
+This hedging paid off as parent company Transat A.T., Inc. announced revenues of $3.8 billion for 2014 and $3.6 billion for 2015.

-“It’s with our help that Air Transat remained profitable through the tough times the company faced,” said Roy.
-“We demanded management invest in our crewmembers the same way it’s invested in other Air Transat employees and executives by bringing us to parity within the industry and at levels comparable to our direct competitors.”
+“The airline needed money, and management came to the employees for assistance,” Roy said.
+“With our help, Air Transat remained profitable through the tough times the company faced.
+In turn, we demanded that management invest in our crewmembers the same way it’s invested in other Air Transat employees and executives by bringing us to parity within the industry and at levels comparable to our direct competitors.”